ibkor/Veeam-Services-Manager/README.md

 ## Installation

-1. Download the zip file.
+1. Download the Veeam Services Manager.zip file.
 2. Run the installer and follow the prompts.

 ## Usage